awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

 ## SELECT INTO OUTFILE S3<a name="AuroraMySQL.Integrating.SaveIntoS3.Statement"></a>

 You can use the `SELECT INTO OUTFILE S3` statement to query data from a DB cluster and save it directly into delimited text files stored in an Amazon S3 bucket\.
-Compressed or encrypted files are not supported\.
+Compressed files are not supported\.
+Encrypted files are supported starting in Aurora MySQL 2\.09\.0\.

 ### Syntax<a name="AuroraMySQL.Integrating.SaveIntoS3.Statement.Syntax"></a>